connectingLandscapes/cola/README.md

     === Ready to connect landscapes! ===
 ```

-If there's the first time installing cola you will see the following messages:

 ----------------------

+**If there's the first time installing cola you will see the following messages during the different steps:**

 ```
    +Step 1/5: Installing & checking reticulate R package